tawnyalee/C769-ROM3/task2_ROM3.md

 - Discuss how the solution from A2 will improve the client's approach to achieving its goals (strategy).
 - Discuss how the solution from A2 will align with (or at least not contradict) the client's beliefs and values (culture).

 'Environment' is an umbrella which includes 'strategy' and 'culture.'
 Use both these words in your description.
+It won't hurt to contrast the solution from A2 with the existing IT infrastructure relevant to the problem.

 ## E: Methodology